johnnewcombe/NewBear-77-68/JMON/README.md

 # JMON

+THIS IS A WORK IN PROGRESS PLEASE DON'T USE!!

 Created by GlassTTY, Jan.
 2026, using MINIMON (ACH, Dec.
 1978) as a base with additional code including SRec routines from Motorola's MIKBUG.